Divya-Sharma-CSE/CafeLumiere/README.md

 📚 What I Learned
 - styling with css including positioning and font loading
 - Creating background overlays using pseudo-elements and mix-blend-mode
-- z-index and woking on layers
+- z-index and working on layers
+- good practice of Flex and Grid
+- Divider between texts
+- Transitions

 💻 To Run This Project
 link to Café Lumière- Brewed in warmth